 - I like to add the kale leaves first with the garlic clove, walnuts, and salt to the container of the food processor .
 Then I give it a pulse until everything is finely chopped.

-- then I start the food processor at a low speed and add the rest of the ingredients.
-Finally, I like to add the olive oil gradually.
+- Then I start the food processor at a low speed and add the rest of the ingredients.
+Finally, I like to add olive oil gradually.

 - Pasta 1 package of 454 grams.
 1 lb.

 - 2 cups kale leaves torn into pieces

 - Follow directions from the pasta package to cook it.

 - While the pasta is boiling, add to the container of a food processor all ingredients except olive oil.
 Cover and pulse repeatedly until everything is chopped.

 - Turn on the food processor and add the olive oil while the processor is running.